clemensv/xregistry-cli/README.md

 and eventing objects.
 This project is a client for interacting with a CloudEvents registry that can, as one feature, generate code from the discovery metadata held in the registry.

-A current, formal document schema for discovery documents (.cereg) is embedded in this project at [xregistry/schemas/xregistry_messaging_catalog.json](xregistry/schemas/xregistry_messaging_catalog.json).
+A current, formal document schema for discovery documents (.json) is embedded in this project at [xregistry/schemas/xregistry_messaging_catalog.json](xregistry/schemas/xregistry_messaging_catalog.json).

 > The schema in this prototype reflects changes not yet merged into the formal